 Make sure your wings have thawed completely and that you pat them dry.
 This will prevent a wet wing, the seasoning will stick to the skin much better if the wings are dry, to begin with.

-Feel free to substitute or add more or different seasoning.
+Feel free to substitute or add more or different seasonings.
 Lemon zest or white pepper would add more spice and would blend nicely with the Parmesan cheese.
 Adding a splash of lemon juice would add a bright, fresh flavor.

 Make sure you do not crowd the baking pan.
 An even layer of wings will ensure that they all cook evenly.
 The wings will need to be turned only once during baking.